nader-albert/WeatherBalloon/README.md

 workers state, produce misleading results in the output file.
 * Unit Test Cases should be written.
 Scala Test to test the Logic and Akak Test Probe to test the correctness of the mesaging flow.
 * Congigurations should be made available from Command Line
+* The two Apps ProducerApp and ConsumerApp should have been seperated in two different Jars, so that we can build them separately

 #Assumptions / Simplifications:
 * Calculating the Min, Max temperatures ignored the different units corresponding to different observatories.
 * Dates / Locations were left static

-#To run the code
+#Run
 * The system works with two different Apps (ProducerApp and ConsumerApp)
 * The ProducerApp starts first to generate the sample test data.
 It generates 500 Million record in around 8 minutes and writes them to a file whose size reaches 19 GB.
-* The build is done sbt, and the sbt-plugin is added to the list of plugins.
+* The build is done in sbt, and the sbt-plugin is added to the list of plugins.
+So running the assembly task, would have generated two separate fat jars, if the both apps were under two different modules under the Weather_Balloon Project.
+Alternatively, the only way it can run is by the running the two Main functions explcitly.